 For this list of the best Literary Agents in India, we’ve gone beyond just checking their websites and compiling all the information.
 Instead we reached out to every single one and interviewed almost all of them.
 We also spoke to quite a few authors about their experiences working with Literary agents in India.
 That way we got first-hand insight and understanding about who they are and what they do.

 The outcome of these interviews was a renewed respect for the agent community.
 I think literary agents in India work hard, are very passionate, and the good ones care deeply about their authors.
-They may vary in attitude and in their business models, but most seem to have an impressive work-ethic and come across as highly professional.
+They may vary in attitude and in their business models, but most seem to have an impressive work ethic and come across as highly professional.
+However, this opinion is based on our interviews, email interaction & research.
+Many of our readers have also commented on this post and shared their real-life experiences with these agencies.
+Please review those too.
+And if you have personal experience with any agent, please feel free to share it as a comment.

 Literary agents in India – and everywhere – are very picky.
 They have to be.
 As explained in part 1, they have a lot of credibility with the publishers.
 This credibility comes from their ability to pick out good writing, develop it further and push it through to publishers.
 This means they also set high standards for themselves – ergo their pickiness.